Clinical Trials (PDQ®)

 |Phase III||Treatment||Closed||18 and over||NCI||NCI-2009-01084|

-This randomized phase III trial is studying the side effects of paclitaxel when given together with cisplatin or topotecan with or without bevacizumab and to compare how well they work in treating patients with stage IVB, recurrent, or persistent cervical cancer.
-Drugs used in chemotherapy, such as paclitaxel, cisplatin, and topotecan, work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
-Monoclonal antibodies, such as bevacizumab, can block tumor growth in different ways.
-Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
+This randomized phase III trial studies the side effects of paclitaxel when given together with cisplatin or topotecan with or without bevacizumab and to compare how well they work in treating patients with stage IVB, cervical cancer that has come back or is persistent.
+Drugs used in chemotherapy, such as paclitaxel, cisplatin, and topotecan, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Monoclonal antibodies, such as bevacizumab, may interfere with the ability of tumor cells to grow and spread.
 It is not yet known whether paclitaxel is more effective when given together with cisplatin or topotecan with or without bevacizumab in treating patients with cervical cancer.

 Further Study Information